David-Ykz/David-Ykz/README.md

-* Floor-Mapper - algorithm that maps out surroundings using sensors placed on Roomba
+* Stock Market Predictor - algorithm to suggest and track top-performing stocks using Alpha Vantage API
 * Sound Reactive LED - portable light that changes color based on the music